-Specifically, this course will cover the scope, characteristics and mechanism of the US Qualified Intermediary (QI) system, the US Foreign Account Tax Compliance Act (FATCA) and the OECD initiative on Automatic Exchange of Information (AEoI) and its Common Reporting Standard (CRS) including their different shades of implementation.
+Specifically, this course will cover the scope, characteristics, enforcement and mechanism of the US Qualified Intermediary (QI) system, the US Foreign Account Tax Compliance Act (FATCA) and the OECD initiative on Automatic Exchange of Information (AEoI) and its Common Reporting Standard (CRS) including their different shades of implementation.
+Besides, the OECD and EU plans to introduce new and additional rule sets around mandatory disclosure and aggressive tax planning (BEPS Action 12, OECD Mandatory Disclosure Rules and the EU Directive on Administrative Cooperation in the field of taxation (DAC6)), which will be discussed during the course.

-This course will additionally help to understand how companies, individuals and businesses can fulfil their obligations to remain fully compliant under the new international standards.
+This course will additionally help to understand how companies, individuals and financial as well as non-financial businesses can fulfil their obligations to remain fully compliant under the new international standards.

 Skills and knowledge that will be acquired